irmen/prog8/docs/source/syntaxreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Normal subroutines can only return zero or one return values.
-However, the special ``asmsub`` routines (implemented in assembly code) or ``romsub`` routines (referencing a routine in kernal ROM) can return more than one return value.
+However, the special ``asmsub`` routines (implemented in assembly code) or ``romsub`` routines (referencing a routine in Kernal ROM) can return more than one return value.
 For example a status in the carry bit and a number in A, or a 16-bit value in A/Y registers.
 It is not possible to process the results of a call to these kind of routines directly from the language, because only single value assignments are possible.